kapilt/cloud-custodian/docs/source/aws/topics/ssm.rst

 EC2 Systems Manager
 +++++++++++++++++++

-Cloud cusotdian enables several use cases with SSM
+Cloud custodian enables several use cases with SSM

  - filtering instances on the basis of their association to SSM See :ref:`ssm filter <aws.ec2.filters.ssm>`